Tom Sawyer is a Native Wichitan

 During his time in the legislature he has earned a reputation for working across party lines to solve problems.

 He feels that the state should budget like a family- living within its means while taking care of its children and seniors.
-Tom Sawyer feels that the state budget needs to be on a low fat diet- cutting out waste.
+Tom Sawyer feels that the state budget needs to lean and efficient- cutting out waste.

 During his previous term in the legislature, the state cut $159 million in waste out of the budget.
 Examples include: Closing little used state offices in rural areas saving the state $1.4 million annually, reducing the State Parole Board and State Board of Tax Appeals from 5 to 3 members each, changing the state supplies contract to save $100,000 annually, passed HB 2678 which will save the state $4.5 million annually by allowing the state to phase in new license plates over 3 years.
 He feels that we made progress but we have a long ways to go.
 Unfortunately the current legislature seems too busy fighting and playing politics and that will lead to a huge budget deficit if they don't get their act together.